If you read only the top-line headline about the Greater Boston market this summer, you are trading on incomplete data.

 Greater Boston Association of Realtors, April 2026 data.
 Single-family median $1,032,500, an all-time high, up 4.3 percent from $989,500, sales down 5.9 percent, median 37 days on market.
 Condo median $750,000, up 2.5 percent, median 51 days on market, up 18.5 percent.
 Reported by the Boston Globe and Boston Agent Magazine, May 19, 2026.

 Price cuts.
-21.9 percent of Greater Boston April sales closed after cutting the list price, versus 15.6 percent a year earlier.
+21.9 percent of Massachusetts single-family and condo listings cut their price in April, a typical reduction near 4 percent, occurrence down slightly year over year.
 Redfin analysis reported by Banker & Tradesman, May 21, 2026.

 Mid-band and town figures.
 Steve Novak Real Estate MLS PIN analysis, data window May 6 to June 5, 2026, pulled June 5, 2026.
 Single analyst, small samples, treated as direction in the text.
 Reading 113.1, Beverly 108.6, Andover 105.2, West Roxbury 106.3 percent of list in the $800K to $1.2M band.
 Luxury belt 99.8 percent of list versus 100.2 a year ago, median 60 days.
 Wellesley above $2M at 97.9 percent of ask, median 75 days.